 Part of the family on the boat to go snorkeling!

 If you have ever been to Hawaii, any island, you know how expensive it can be.
 Hotels are frequently $400+ a night and flights can be worse.
 If I would have paid out of pocket, my flight would have been close to $700 round trip.
 Unfortunately, I live in a region without any major airline hubs within quick driving distance so that was working against me.
 My family lives on the West coast so they had shorter and cheaper airfare.
+That being said, I didn’t have an extra $700 to fly or a couple grand for a hotel stay.
+At the moment, all my free cash goes towards fixing up my old 1959 house, the humidity and years have done a number on it and it needs the love!
+So once again, credit card points gave me the freedom to travel and spend time with my family.

 We stayed at the Residence Inn Wailea on south Maui.
 It’s technically a long term stay hotel more than a resort, but the vibe was still bougie and the pool was top notch.
 There was very little ocean view, but the grounds were beautiful and it was nice to have a small kitchen in the room.
 There are several other point-hackable hotels in Maui, but the Residence Inn fit our needs and free night-certificate limitations within our timeline.